Archie Jackson's storied start

 Test double-hundreds against the 1980s West Indies didn't grow on trees.
 In fact, there were only two, and Dean Jones made one of them on this day in Adelaide.
 His blistering 216 was the highlight of a drawn game that gave West Indies the series 3-1.
 This is really where it all turned around for Australia: having lost the first three Tests, they won the fourth improbably and scrapped for a draw here.

-Birth of the Pakistan batsman Wallis Mathias, who played 21 Tests between 1955 and 1962.
+Birth of the Pakistan batsman Wallis Mathias, who played 21 Tests between 1955 and 1962, and was the first Christian to play Test cricket for the country.
 At his best a fluent strokeplayer, Mathias never really got going at the highest level and averaged only 23.72.
 The closest he got to a Test hundred was successive scores in the 70s in the West Indies in 1957-58.
 He died in his native Karachi in 1994.

 A special one-dayer for England at the MCG to commemorate 200 years of white settlement in Australia.
 Geoff Marsh - the only man to exceed 37 - decided the match with a patient 87.
 This was also the one-day debut of Neal Radford and Paul Jarvis, although their combined figures of 20-0-103-0 and zero runs meant it was not one to tell the grandchildren about.